Putty (video game): Legacy

 The sequel Putty Squad was initially only released for Super NES and only in PAL territories.
 It features Putty fighting alongside nemesis Dweezil the cat against other mischievous enemies to rescue other red putties.
 It also features a two-player mode, with the second player taking control of a red putty.
 Versions of the game were completed and reviewed, but not published, for the Amiga and the Sega Mega Drive, with only a demo version for the Amiga being released on two magazine covermounts.
 The complete Amiga version was finally released in December 2013 as a free Christmas gift from System 3, available on their website.
 The Mega Drive version was also released in October 2015 by a Sega-16 user who get hold of a working prototype.
 An MS-DOS version was also projected by System 3 and a demo version was released on magazine disks, but in the end this version was not even finished by the developer.
 A new version of Putty Squad was released for PSVita, PS4, PS3, 3DS, Windows 8 and Xbox Live Arcade in 2013 and 2014.
 The HD port of this version was released for Nintendo Switch in November 2017.
 The remake received mixed to negative reviews from critics.

 In Retro Gamer issue 39 published in 2008 Mark Cale stated that he would be bringing the Putty series to the Nintendo DS and PlayStation Portable.
 He said that System 3 were looking to bring a new game to the systems rather than a port of the two existing games, but the games were never released or revealed.

+On September 16, 2026, a reimagining titled ' was announced for the Nintendo Switch 2, planned for release in 2027.